Significant accounting policies

-Gains and losses in valuation of FMO's equity investment portfolio are recognized under "Results from equity investments".
-These gains and losses include foreign exchange results of equity investments which are measured at fair value.
-As mentioned earlier, the foreign exchange results for equity investments, measured at fair value through OCI are recognized in the Shareholder's equity.
+Gains and losses in valuation of FMO's equity investment portfolio are recognized under 'Results from equity investments'.
+These gains and losses include foreign exchange results of equity investments that are measured at fair value.
+As mentioned earlier, the foreign exchange results for equity investments, measured at fair value through OCI are recognized in the shareholder's equity.

 Results from financial transactions